udiazr/f401cc-audio/README.md

 This amplifier overclocks your STM32f401 to 120MHz.
 Maybe you need to reset the device to work.
-I think it sounds cleaner now that most Pyle 'hifi' alternatives.
+I think it sounds cleaner now that most China 30USD 'hifi'  alternatives.

 An fully digital USB Audio class power audio amplifier.
 48khz Sample rate 10 OSR (480khz PWM)